 |This embarrassingly large collection of maintenance products spotted on a local bathroom shelf|

 Next on the list: SLEEP.
-As in: beds, sheets, pillows, blankets (or possibly just a sleeping bag).
-Whatever one's sleeping arrangements, there's some degree of maintenance involved.
-And, Dear Reader, surely you realize that on occasion the tedious maintenance involves Nitey-Nite Tea and earplugs and slumber masks and white noise machines and numerous and sundry etcetera.
+As in: bed, sheets, pillows, blankets (or possibly just a sleeping bag).
+Whatever one's sleeping arrangement, there's some degree of maintenance involved.
+And, Dear Reader, surely you realize that on occasion the tedious maintenance involves Nitey-Nite Tea and earplugs and slumber masks and white noise machines and numerous and sundry etcetera

 PHYSICAL EXERCISE.
 "Twenty minutes a day, five days a week!" instructs my cardiologist with his "this-is-not-just-a-suggestion" voice.